English Literature and Language

 Students receive five 50 minute lessons per week.

 The Key Stage 3 scheme of work has been created to follow the National Curriculum and aspects of the National Literacy Strategy.

 Students are assessed on a fortnightly basis according to the assessment foci pupils have studied in that time.
 Assessments are comment marked in order for pupils to identify their weak areas and know how to improve.
 Redraft lessons are encouraged to support pupils achieve their full potential.

-All students in Years 9,10 and 11 will study for OCR English Language and Literature GCSE.
+All students in Years 9,10 and 11 will study for AQA English Language and Literature GCSE.
 These are two separate qualifications.
 For each qualification, pupils will complete two examinations.
 Their studies will focus on building their knowledge of texts, how to decode unseen texts and writing skills.